jonmorrissmith/jonms-Huxley2/README.md

 A fork of [James Singleton's masterful Huxley2](https://github.com/jpsingleton/Huxley2) with changes I needed to make to allow it to run locally via Docker on a Raspberry Pi.

+**Important Note** this is almost certainly not the repo you're looking for if you want to run on Azure - use the original Huxley2 repo for that.

 ## Changes to Dockerfile ##

 Changed to run using alpine-arm64 as alpine-x64 woudn't build on a Pi (or a Mac).